-MANUAL button: This button selects the mode in the following order: AUTO, FORCED COOL, OFF.
-FORCED COOL mode: In FORCED COOL mode, the Operation light flashes.
+- FORCED COOL mode: In FORCED COOL mode, the Operation light flashes.
 The system will then turn to AUTO after it has cooled with a high wind speed for 30 minutes.
-The remote control will be disabled during this operation.

-OFF mode: The unit turns off.
+The remote control will be disabled during this operation. - OFF mode: When the display panel is turned off, the unit turns off and the remote control is re-enabled.